Skip Navigation

 We Handle All Types Of New Jersey Truck Accident Cases

-Our semi-truck accident law firm helps victims with a range of truck accident cases.
-Our New Jersey truck accident lawyers understand every situation is unique, and so is every client, thatā€™s why we thoroughly investigate the accident to understand what occurred and create a strategy for your accident claim.
+Our New Jersey truck accident lawyers understand every situation is unique, and so is every truck accident case.
+Therefore, we thoroughly investigate the accident to understand what occurred and create a strategy for your accident claim.
+Some examples of truck accidents we can help with include:

-• Jackknife accidents: Jackknifing occurs when the semi and the trailer move together into a ā€œVā€ shape.
+• Jackknife accidents: Jackknifing occurs when the semi and the trailer move together into a “V” shape.
 These accidents occur when the trailer moves too far forward, essentially folding onto the truck.

 • Underride accidents: Underride accidents occur when a small vehicle like a car or motorcycle drives underneath a semi.
 These often occur in rear-end collisions.